SemGroup trust sues Barclays over $143 million fee

 | NEW YORK

-NEW YORK A trustee representing creditors of SemGroup LP sued Barclays Bank Plc and Barclays Capital, seeking to be repaid a $143 million fee the bank collected when it took over the energy company's commodities trading positions during its 2008 collapse.
+NEW YORK A trustee representing creditors of SemGroup LP SEMGP.UL sued Barclays Bank Plc and Barclays Capital, seeking to be repaid a $143 million (92.1 million pounds) fee the bank collected when it took over the energy company's commodities trading positions during its 2008 collapse.

 The lawsuit, filed on Monday in U.S. District Court in Manhattan, says Barclays knew the fee would force SemGroup to increase its debt to pay the bank at a time it had little liquidity.
 The liquidity crisis contributed to SemGroup's decision to file for bankruptcy in July 2008.

-A spokesman for Barclays PLC, the parent company of the units being sued, declined to comment on the lawsuit.
+A spokesman for Barclays PLC (BARC.L), the parent company of the units being sued, declined to comment on the lawsuit.

-The case is unrelated to an interest rate-fixing scandal involving Barclays, but lawyers for the trustee cited a pattern of potentially improper behavior by the bank.
+The case is unrelated to an interest rate-fixing scandal involving Barclays, but lawyers for the trustee cited a pattern of potentially improper behaviour by the bank.

 "As demonstrated by the recent announcement that Barclays will pay a fine of $453 million to U.S. and British authorities to settle allegations that it manipulated key interest rates, Barclays and its traders are not strangers to the possibility of manipulating prices or markets for profit," the lawsuit said.